SabrinaMarkon/php-websockets-group-chatroom/readme.md

 How to set up a WebSockets daemon on the server that will start up when the server boots, and restart automatically when it fails. (need root access to your VPS or server).

-In CentOS/RHEL 5 and 6, we were using automatic startup feature with /etc/rc.d/init.d to run any script at system boot.
+CentOS/RHEL 5 and 6: Create the daemon with /etc/rc.d/init.d to run any script at system boot.

-This is for For CentOS/RHEL 7+:
+CentOS/RHEL 7:

 1) Open /chatServer/chat-server.service and change the "ExecStart" path.
-It should point to the ABSOLUTE path to /chatServer/chat.server.php in your own hosting account.
+It should point to the ABSOLUTE path to /chatServer/chat-server.php in your own hosting account. i.e. /home/youruseraccount/public_html/chatServer/chat-server.php.

 2) SSH into your VPS or dedicated server as root, and move /chatServer/chat-server.service to /etc/systemd/system/chat-server.service.